-From the emails we receive.
-From the messages sent to us on social media.
-What is apparent in the world of Covid 19 is the simple fact that more people are fishing today and more people want to learn about fishing.
-With so many different activities compromised or cancelled outright, there are many people who once fished and now want to get back to fishing.
+From the emails we receive to the messages sent to us on social media, what is apparent in the world of Covid 19 is the simple fact that more people are fishing today and more people want to learn about fishing.
+With so many different activities compromised or outright canceled, there are many people who once fished and now want to get back to fishing.
 There are also many people who have never fished and want to start.
-There are many people who want to take their kids or families out fishing.
-Fishing is good for people and as a fishing community, we embrace the new anglers with open arms.
+There are also many people who want to take their kids or families out fishing.
+Fishing is good for people and as a fishing community, we embrace these new anglers with open arms.

-Once you get started, you will definitely want a flasher for seeing your lure and seeing the fish but you can get started sight fishing and add the flasher as you continue to acquire equipment.
-Best bang for the buck in my mind is a Vexilar FL-18 on a Genz Pack.
+Once you get started, you will definitely want a flasher for seeing your lure and the fish, but you can get started sight fishing and add the flasher as you continue to acquire equipment.
+The best bang for the buck in my mind is a Vexilar FL-18 on a Genz Pack.
 This unit will do everything that you need.
 The FL-8 is also a great unit that will do everything the FL-18 will do without the zoom feature which is fine if you only plan to target panfish.

 For simply learning the basics and especially for introducing kids to the magic of ice fishing, simply getting over the top of a big school of bluegill is perfect.
 The fish don’t have to be the biggest.
-For new anglers, the goal when ice fishing for bluegill is to simply catch some fish and check an X next to the win column.
+For new anglers, the goal when ice fishing for bluegill is to simply catch some fish and check an “X” next to the win column.
 Get that experience.
-As you move along in your respective ice fishing career, you may want to target other species or target bigger fish but you must lay down the foundation.
-You have to generate the infatuation and interest.
-What is most exciting to me is the number of women for example that are planning on taking their kids ice fishing.
+As you move along in your respective ice fishing career, you may want to target other species or target bigger fish, but you must first lay down the foundation.
+You have to generate an infatuation and interest.
+What is most exciting to me is the number of women, for example, that are planning on taking their kids ice fishing.
 The number of people who might not fit the mold as your prototypical ice angler.
 That is exciting because I know how great fishing is for people.
 There would be fewer problems in the world if more people took their kids out fishing.
 Enjoy the journey!